javaee/shoal/gms/readme_transport_abstraction.txt

    * Use the ant script and shoal/gms/build.xml which has been modified simply

 ---++ How to run
-   * Required additional grizzly-framework-1.9.16.jar and grizzly-utils-1.9.16.jar libraries
+   * Required additional grizzly-framework.jar and grizzly-utils.jar libraries
    * You can test this simply with SimpleJoinTest.java
       * For using grizzly transport
-         * java -cp grizzly-framework-1.9.16.jar;grizzly-utils-1.9.16.jar -DTCPSTARTPORT=9090 -DTCPENDPORT=9120 -DSHOAL_GROUP_COMMUNICATION_PROVIDER="grizzly" SimpleJoinTest server1
+         * java -cp grizzly-framework.jar;grizzly-utils.jar -DTCPSTARTPORT=9090 -DTCPENDPORT=9120 -DSHOAL_GROUP_COMMUNICATION_PROVIDER="grizzly" SimpleJoinTest server1
          * If you run this on JDK7, NIO.2 multicast channel used.
 Otherwise, blocking multicast server used
       * For using original jxta transport
          * java -cp jxta.jar -DSHOAL_GROUP_COMMUNICATION_PROVIDER="jxta" SimpleJoinTest server1